Can LLMs Express Personality Across Cultures? Introducing CulturalPersonas for Evaluating Trait Alignment: : A Culturally Grounded LLM Personality Evaluator

 \subsubsection{Q\&A Generation}

 Since personality expression depends on both situational context and response variability, we next evaluate the quality of question–answer (Q\&A) pairs.
 Annotators assess whether each question logically follows from the scenario and whether the Likert-scale options span a realistic range of trait expression.
-High agreement scores confirm the benchmark’s coherence and trait sensitivity.
+High agreement scores (IAA $\geq$ 0.9) show the diversity and variance in questions in \benchmark.